Microsoft/azure-docs.cs-cz/articles/active-directory/users-groups-roles/groups-restore-deleted.md

 ---
-title: Obnovení odstraněné skupiny Office 365 – Azure AD | Dokumentace Microsoftu
+title: Restore a deleted Office 365 group - Azure AD | Microsoft Docs
-description: Jak obnovit odstraněné skupiny, zobrazení obnovitelné skupin a trvale odstranit skupinu v Azure Active Directory
+description: How to restore a deleted group, view restorable groups, and permanently delete a group in Azure Active Directory
 services: active-directory
 author: curtand
 manager: daveba